 second season; however, there were some changes.
 Donkey Kong Jr., Frogger and

 Pitfall! were dropped from the line-up.
 In their place came Sun Electronics’

 (aka Sunsoft) hit arcade Kangaroo,

-and the second game from notable Disney
+the second game from notable Disney

 Ace.
 Richard Merwin,

 Villaire served as story editors this season.
 CBS also

 expanded their video game offerings with a series based on the racing game Pole

 Position, but as it was by DiC Entertainment

 it was kept separate from Supercade.
 Supercade continued on until

 December of 1984, and then left the airwaves forever.